mschnelk/webs2025spring/README.md

 I still am not sure about how I will go about doing the borders.
 At first, I thought I'd just go through the colors for every nth child.
 However, with the new formatting it ended up applying a color to images in each row instead of each individual image.
 I don't hate how it looks, but it's not what I intended.
 Later, I will either choose one color to add to all the images, or figure out a different way to "randomize" the colors.
 Also, I want to add some script to make the buttons work how they should, and figure out how I will be going about alt text for these images.

+### March 30, 2025
+I haven't changed much since the last update.
+I added the other pages along with the standard header and footers to each page.
+The portfolio doesn't have any images yet, but I can use the same css from the flash page to set it up, I will just need to add the images into the folder.
+I experimented a bit with the js to try and auto fill the gallery with the images in the folder, but I was unsuccessful since I haven't used js before.
+I think that will be something I do for the final project, and for next time I will just focus on building the other two pages.
+I also tried to add the stars from the design I originally created for the flash/portfolio pages.
+I haven't figured out how to have them placed in the background in specific spots, so now they're just awkwardly pasted onto the page.
+This is also something I'm going to work on later.